dsforza96/yocto-hair/README.md

 Our implementation follows straightforwardly the one presented in the pbrt chapter.
 To respect the Yocto/GL convention, we implemented three new functions:
 - `eval_hair_scattering(...)`: evaluates hair BRDF lobes according to the input incoming and outgoing directions.
 As for the other functions which evaluate BRDF lobes, we folded the product by the cosine between the incoming direction and the shading normal inside this function;
 - `sample_hair_scattering(...)`: given an outgoing direction, samples an incoming direction according to the hair BRDF;
-- `eval_hair_scattering_pdf(...)`: returns the PDF for hair BRDF lobes sampling related to the given incoming and outgoing directions.
+- `eval_hair_scattering_pdf(...)`: returns the PDF for hair BRDF sampling related to the given incoming and outgoing directions.

 The function `eval_hair_brdf(...)` is responsible to evaluate the input hair material together with the *v* coordinate of the ray-line intersection and to return the corresponding hair BRDF lobes.
 Since pbrt computations are made in the BRDF coordinate system, we built a frame to convert from world to local BRDF coordinate systems and vice versa.
 The *z* axis of this frame is orientend along the shading normal, while the *x* axis is orientend along the line tangent.